zoe-gonzales/liri-bot/README.md

 ![liri-bot menu](gifs/menu.png)

-* Select one of the items in the menu to get data from liri
+* Select one of the items in the menu to get data from liri.

 ### concert-this
 * Once selected, enter an artist and press ` enter `.
 If nothing is entered, liri will return concerts for Unknown Mortal Orchestra.
-* Call to the BandsInTown API will return details about upcoming concerts such as: artist, venue, location (city, state within US; city, country outside US), date/time, and a link to the event's page on bandsintown.com.
+* Call to the BandsInTown API will return details about upcoming concerts such as: artist, venue, location (city, state within US; city, country outside US), local date/time, and a link to the event's page on bandsintown.com.

 ![liri-bot concert-this request](gifs/concert.gif)